wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

-# Wallarm WAF deployment and maintenance best practices
+# Wallarm API Security deployment and maintenance best practices

-This article formulates best practices for deployment and maintenance of Wallarm WAF and API protection service.
+This article formulates best practices for deployment and maintenance of Wallarm API Security service.

 ## Understand the power of NGINX

-The majority of Wallarm WAF node deployment options use NGINX as the reverse proxy server (the foundation for the Wallarm WAF module), which provides a large range of functionality, modules, and performance/security guides.
+The majority of Wallarm filtering node deployment options use NGINX as the reverse proxy server (the foundation for the Wallarm API Security module), which provides a large range of functionality, modules, and performance/security guides.
 The following is a collection of helpful Internet articles:

 * [Awesome NGINX](https://github.com/agile6v/awesome-nginx)
 * [NGINX: Basics and Best Practices slide show](https://www.slideshare.net/Nginx/nginx-basics-and-best-practices-103340015)